How to play with your kids so it doesn’t feel like work!

 • Look for opportunities to ask your child to spend time with you doing one of these activities when they are not whining and begging for your time.

 • Watch out when your child asks you to do a specific activity with them.
-If you are trying to build your attachment relationship it’s best if the inviting and the idea come from the parent.
+If you are trying to build your attachment relationship it’s best if the invitation and the idea come from the parent.

 If your child makes a suggestion for an activity that you really like the only way to make it count towards attaching is for the parent to act more excited about the activity than the child.